MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/set-up-labor-bill-rate.md

 ## Transfer pricing or set up bill rates for resources from other organizational units or divisions

 Project-based companies often use employees from different legal entities and different divisions within a legal entity to work on projects.
 Projects can be executed from a specific legal entity and division, and the employees or consultants who work on the projects can come from either the same legal entity and division or a different one.
 The project can also be made up of a combination of people from different legal entities and divisions.
-In Project Operations, the legal entity that owns the delivery of the project is called the **owning company**, and the division that owns the delivery is called the **contracting unit**.
-All the other legal entities that provide resources are called the **resourcing companies**, and the divisions that provide resources are called the **resourcing units**.
+In Project Operations, the legal entity that owns the delivery of the project is called the **Owning company**, and the division that owns the delivery is called the **Contracting unit**.
+All the other legal entities that provide resources are called the **Resourcing companies**, and the divisions that provide resources are called the **Resourcing units**.
 Because of the differences in labor costs across geographies and labor markets around the world, bill rates for labor are also set up differently for different geographies.

 For example, a developer from the Robotics division of Fabrikam India working on a US project is billed at the rate of 100 USD per hour.
 A developer from the Robotics division of Fabrikam US working on a US project is billed at 150 USD per hour.